 Another way to increase your comfort is to start off by only being gone for an hour or two and staying nearby.
 As you get to know the babysitter better, you can stay out longer and venture further away from home.

-5) Preparation is key
+5) Preparation is Key

 Once you find the right person, you’ll want to make sure they have important information at their fingertips.
 This is the fifth and final step!
 Below is a checklist of key information you’ll want to provide.

-For you’re convenience, we also have this sweet FREE Babysitter Guide Printable with even more details than in the checklist.
+Download this sweet FREE Babysitter Guide Printable with even more details than in the checklist.